hoshikawa2/cluster-oic/index.md

 But you need to isolate this with different Load-Balancers.

 * You can configure up to 16 API Gateway+OIC per Load-Balancer.
 Each Load-Balancer supports 16 backends

 * In CI/CD, remember you need to deploy the same artifact (integration) over the 16 OICs

+* To debug a clusterized OIC, first activate the OCI Observability on each OIC instance of your cluster.
+[Capture the Activity Stream of Integrations in Oracle Cloud Infrastructure Console](https://docs.oracle.com/en/cloud/paas/integration-cloud/oracle-integration-oci/capture-activity-stream-oracle-cloud-infrastructure-console.html#GUID-0E99AF18-2B20-4BC4-8174-9BE5A84945DE).
+To debug a cluster, you need to search the problem in OCI Observability, discover the OIC instance where the error occurred and then go to the OIC instance and view the Tracker Instances console.

 ![img_1.png](images/img_1.png)